-Does your business have a blog?
-According to the latest stats, businesses that blog get 55% more visitors to their website, and 71% of business bloggers reported increased visibility in their business’ industry due to their blog .
-So if you’re not already blogging, you might want think about adding this to your marketing strategy.
+Does your business have great blog posts?
+According to the latest stats, businesses that blog get 55% more visitors to their website, and 71% of business bloggers reported increased visibility in their business’ industry due to their blog.
+So if you’re not already blogging, you might want to think about adding this to your marketing strategy.

 It’s not enough just to write great content though; you want to write a blog post that is easy to read, looks good, and has consistent formatting and branding.
 Here are a few steps to write a good-looking blog post.